dotmos/UnityShaderGraphPatcher/README.md

 <img src="./Docs/PatcherWindow.jpg">

 Just copy the "Editor" folder to your Unity project.
-The patcher will then be available under "Tools/Shader Graph Patcher".
+The patcher will then be available under "Tools/Shader Graph Patcher".</br>
-Drag and drop a shadergraph or shader to the window and select the features you want to patch.
+Drag and drop a shadergraph or shader to the window and select the features you want to patch.</br>
 Then press "Patch"